kquiet/auto-browser/README.md

 }
 ```

-Please refer to the [api doc](https://kquiet.github.io/auto-browser/) if you
+Please refer to the [api doc](https://kquiet.github.io/auto-browser/) for
-want to know more api detail.
+details.

 ## Q&A
 1. How to use firefox as the browser instead of chrome?